GDG-KansasCity/Android-Wear-Codelab/README.md

     }

     /**
-     * This method is Overriden so we can set a Custom Background for each element.
+     * This method is Overridden so we can set a Custom Background for each element.
      * @param row
      * @param column
      * @return